ProjectProRepo/How-to-Build-a-RAG-Pipeline/README.md

 This is a critical step to refine the model and improve the accuracy of the results based on the use case.

 ## Next Steps
 This tutorial demonstrates the essential steps to build a basic RAG pipeline, from loading and processing data to embedding, indexing, and querying.

-To fully implement a RAG pipeline for real-world deployment, you may need to explore optimization techniques, deployment, monitoring, and scaling strategies.

 Now that you have the foundation of a basic RAG pipeline, you can start refining the approach by leveraging best practices and strategies for accuracy, scalability, and efficiency.

+## Resources
+- For a detailed explanation of the tutorial, visit [RAG Pipelines - ProjectPro Blog](https://www.projectpro.io/article/rag-pipelines/1070)
+- Special thanks to [Nebeyou Musie](https://github.com/NebeyouMusie) for supporting the resources that made this tutorial possible.